How to Connect With Local Culture Abroad (and the Mistakes to Avoid)

 Art galleries?
 Live music?
 Theatre?
 Dance?
 How fun!
 Here are some of the many exciting examples of ways to absorb and embrace the local culture:

-13. Join a Cultural Heritage Tour
+13. Consider a Cultural or Heritage-Focused Tour

 So maybe you’re shy, don’t want to solo travel, and/or don’t have time to build an itinerary for an immersive travel experience.
 That’s OK.
 Considering joining a heritage tour or hiring someone to plan your travels for you including cultural attractions.
 This can also be great to support local small businesses in that country!